About

 1. Composition.
 The Certificate Commission appoints all its members according to the guidelines of the accreditation body as outlined in the Certificate Commission Operating Rules.

 3. Meetings.
 The Certificate Commission shall hold its annual meeting in person at IFMA’s annual conference.
-Additional meetings may be held by teleconference provided that all participants have access to teleconference facilities and all participants in the meeting can hear and be heard by all other participants in the meeting.
+Additional meetings may be held by teleconference, videoconference, or other means, provided that all participants have access to the facilities used and that all participants can participate.

 4. Procedural Rules.
-The Certificate Commission shall adopt Operating Rules for the governance of certificate program activities in order to ensure compliance with the requirements and standards of the applicable third-party accrediting bodies.
+The Certificate Commission shall adopt Operating Rules for the governance of certificate program activities to ensure compliance with the requirements and standards of the applicable third-party accrediting bodies.

 Section 12.